 Serving Cherry Creek and Denver, Colorado

 Dental bridges are a good treatment option for people who are looking to replace a lost tooth.
-Replacing a lost tooth can not only improve the appearance of your smile, but it can restore your ability to chew and speak.
+Tooth replacement can not only improve the appearance of your smile, but it can restore your ability to chew and speak.
 It can also protect your other teeth from drifting and additional damage.
 A dental bridge is a long-term fixed restoration in your mouth that is highly aesthetic.

 If you have lost a tooth, there are several replacement options available.
 This page will give you some background information about dental bridges, but it cannot help you decide among the different options to help you decide on the best treatment option for you.
-To talk to Cherry Creek cosmetic dentist Dr. Jeff Johnston about your tooth replacement options, please contact Ascent Dental today.
+To talk to cosmetic dentist Dr. Jeff Johnston about your tooth replacement options, please contact Ascent Dental in Cherry Creek, Denver today.

 Understanding Dental Bridges